oloed/webactors/README.md

 The simplest possible pattern is `WebActors.ANY`, which matches anything without extracting any values from it.

-The second simplest pattern is `WebActors.$VAR`, which also matches anything, but additionally extracts the value as a parameter for the callback.
+The second simplest pattern is `WebActors.$ARG`, which also matches anything, but additionally extracts the value as a parameter for the callback.
 Most of our examples use this.